Call for Applications – Access Copyright Foundation Events Grants. Deadline: November 1

 The Foundation’s Events Grants program is ideal for organizations planning festivals, reading series, conferences, professional-development opportunities or other activities, either in-person or virtual, that aim to celebrate the literary and/or visual arts in Canada.
 If that sounds like something your organization is doing, we encourage you to apply for an Events Grant through SK Arts’ application portal.
 The Foundation's grants program is administered by SK Arts.

 Recent events that the Foundation has been proud to support include the Asian Canadian Writers Workshop Society’s LiterASIAN 2022, the Funny Pages Society’s Funny Pages Festival and the NorthWords Writers Festival Society’s NorthWords Annual Writers Festival.

 Applications will be accepted until November 1 at 11:59 CST.

-Important changes to Access Copyright Foundation’s granting programs
+Important eligibility information about Access Copyright Foundation’s granting programs

-- Applicants may be awarded a maximum of two ACF grants within a 24-month period;
+- Applicants may be awarded a maximum of two Foundation grants within a 24-month period;

 Access Copyright Foundation strives to embody its values of excellence in publishing; professionalism; inquiry and engagement; imagination and creativity; curiosity and life-long learning; and the expression of the unique and diverse voices of Canadian creators, publishers, and arts organizations.
 In all aspects of its work including its leadership, communications, jury selection and adjudication, the Foundation aspires to uphold these values.
 Access Copyright Foundation believes that equity requires intention and action to counteract systemic racism, sexism, ableism, homophobia/heterosexism, and other oppressions.